FaraB-AID/Misc-Scripts/README.md

 ###### Editor's Note
-A variety of tools regarding Editor's Notes and hidden hanging text.
-Implements the "/en", "/hang", "/editor", and "display" commands.
+A variety of tools and commands that allow you to easily implement Editor's Notes and other hanging/floating text.

 ## Single Scripts